SPECIAL RULES & PROCEDURES FOR FRC COMPETITIONS

 It is your responsibility to get yourselves to the Judge in good order and to the right ring on time.
 We have ring stewards who will aid you by checking you in and reminding you to go to your ring but sometimes they are busy with a fall or someone having a meltdown so don’t count on them to babysit you.

-If you are more than 2 minutes late for your start time you will forfeit your ride time.
+If you are late for your start time you will forfeit your ride time.
 A very important part of a schooling show is to learn to get to your ring on time and for you to learn how much time you and your horse need to get there and warm up without delaying the show schedule.
-If the riders before you have scratched you may be asked if you want to rider earlier than your rider time –BUT YOU DO NOT HAVE TO.
+The rider has 45 seconds from the time the judge rings the bell until the time when they must enter the ring at A. When the previous rider halts at X at the end of the test, then the on-deck rider should start around the outside of the ring for their warmup.
+If the ring is running on time, the judge will signal at the ride time.
+If the riders before you have scratched you may be asked if you want to ride earlier than your rider time –BUT YOU DO NOT HAVE TO.
 You decide.
 The judge probably welcomes a little extra break!

 The show organizer will let you know when you may school in the rings.
 You may never school in the jump ring or the Cross Country course prior to the show.
 You may school in the dressage rings the day before the show (except for schooling Horse Trials) at the time specified by show management (this will be sent to you via email conformation of your entry or posted on the website).
 You may not school on the grounds earlier than the opening of the show office on the day before the show.
 Two reasons: first, our insurance does not cover us and second, we must pay an additional fee for the use of the facility.
 If you are observed schooling on the grounds prior to the official “opening time” you will be fined $50.